webtoon/ReadMoreTextView/docs/readmore-view.md

     // Set textAppearance to 'read more' text. app:readMoreTextAppearance="@style/TextAppearance.AppCompat.Small"

-    // If you want to use custom OnClickListener, you must be set this attribute to false. app:readMoreToggleEnabled="false"
+    // If you want to use custom OnClickListener, you must be set this attribute to none. app:readMoreToggleArea="none"
     />
 ```